spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 ---
 sidebar_label: "Register and Manage Azure Cloud Account"
-title: "Register and manage an Azure cloud account in Palette"
+title: "Register and Manage Azure Cloud Account"
 description: "This guide will help you register and manage an Azure cloud account in Palette"
 hide_table_of_contents: false
+tags: ["public cloud", "azure"]
 sidebar_position: 10
 ---

-# Register an Azure Cloud Account

-Palette supports deployment and managing Kubernetes clusters in an Azure account.
+Palette supports deploying and managing Kubernetes clusters in an Azure account.
 This section guides you on how to create a Kubernetes cluster in Azure that is managed by Palette.

-## Video Demonstration

-The following video demonstrates the integration of Azure Cloud with the Palette console.

-<video title="Azure-cloud-account" src="/videos/clusters/public-cloud/cluster-creation-videos/azure.mp4"></video>

-This guide will provide steps for how you can integrate your Azure account with Palette.

 ## Prerequisites